aerospike/aerospike-client-python/doc/client.rst

         :param dict meta: optional record metadata to be set, with field ``'ttl'`` set to :class:`int` number of seconds.
         :param dict policy: optional :ref:`aerospike_write_policies`.
+        :param serializer: optionally override the serialization mode of the client with one of the :ref:`aerospike_serialization_constants`.
         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

         .. code-block:: python